solana-labs/solana/book/src/synchronization.md

 validators, transactions are processed long before it is time to vote.
 There is effectively no delay between the time the last entry is received and the time when the node can vote.
-And because of the timestamps, any time consensus is **not** achieved, a node simply roll back its state.
+And because of the timestamps, any time consensus is **not** achieved, a node simply rolls back its state.
 This optimisic processing technique was introduced in 1981 and called Optimistic Concurrency Control.
 [\[H.T.Kung, J.T.Robinson
 (1981)\]](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.65.4735)